sfoxhq/slate/source/Api Wrapper/Python Wrapper Explanation.md

 * **Strategy**
   - **Connect to Public and Private API.
 Strategy('#Enter API Key')**
-  - **Arbitrage bot: will get snapshot of the orderoboks of any given market, connect to private API, and execute any arbitrage opportunity if exists**
+  - **Arbitrage bot: will get snapshot of the orderbooks of any given market, connect to private API, and execute any arbitrage opportunity if exists**
   - **Spread Strategy: Framework for executing a spread strategy.
 Choose two markets, will provide continously running orderbooks**